Polish minority in the Czech Republic: History

-Historically, the largest ethnic group inhabiting the Zaolzie area was the Poles.
+Historically, the largest ethnic group inhabiting the Trans-Olza area was the Poles.
 During the 19th century the number of Germans grew.
 At the beginning of the 20th century and later from 1920 to 1938, the Czech population grew significantly (mainly as a result of immigration and the assimilation of locals) and the Poles became a minority, which they are to this day.

 From 1848, the national consciousness of the local people grew and from 1848 to the end of the 19th century local Poles and Czechs co-operated, uniting against the Germanizing tendencies of the Austrian Empire, and later of Austria-Hungary.
 Various Polish clubs were founded.
 Most schools were Polish, followed by German and Czech.
 At the end of the century, ethnic tensions appeared as the area's economic significance grew.
 This growth caused a wave of immigration from Galicia, when about 60,000 people arrived and settled between 1880 and 1910.
-They settled mainly in the Ostrau region, but also in Zaolzie.
+They settled mainly in the Ostrava region, but also in Trans-Olza.
 The new immigrants were Polish and poor, about half of them being illiterate, and worked mostly in coal mining and metallurgy.
 For these people, the most important factor was material well-being; they cared little about the homeland from which they had fled, more readily assimilating into the Czech population which was demographically dominant in the Ostrava region in the heart of Czech Silesia.
 The social structure of the territory was generally divided along ethnic lines.
 Germans were economically strongest, mostly owners, Czechs were mostly clerks and other officials, and Poles were mostly manual workers, miners, and metallurgists.
 This structure had changed over time but in 1921 it was still very similar, with 61.5% of Poles working as labourers.

-Decision time (1918–20)
+Decision time (1918–1920)

 There was a very tense climate in 1918–1920, a time of decision.
 It was decided that a plebiscite would be held in Cieszyn Silesia asking people which country the territory should join.
 Plebiscite commissioners arrived at the end of January 1920 and after analyzing the situation declared a state of emergency in the territory on 19 May 1920.
 The situation in the territory remained very tense.
 Mutual intimidation, acts of terror, beatings, and even killings affected the area.
 A plebiscite could not be held in this atmosphere.
 On 10 July both sides renounced the idea of a plebiscite and entrusted the Conference of Ambassadors with the decision.
 Eventually 58.1% of the area of Cieszyn Silesia and 67.9% of the population was incorporated into Czechoslovakia on 28 July 1920 by a decision of the Spa Conference.
-This division was in practice what gave birth to the concept of the Zaolzie—which literally means "the land beyond the Olza River" (looking from Poland).
+This division was in practice what gave birth to the concept of the Trans-Olza — in Polish Zaolzie, which literally means "the land beyond the Olza River" (looking from Poland).